What does RN mean? RN Meaning and How to Use it

 Like every other internet slang and abbreviation, it is hard to say exactly the first time it was first used or the first person to use it in a specific way.
 What’s familiar with most chat abbreviations is that they have become popular with the internet’s growth.
 It is believed that people used abbreviations like RN as early as the 1990s when the internet was still pretty young and grew in popularity with chat sites like MySpace and messaging channels like AOL and Yahoo messenger.

 With the sheer number of internet users on Twitter, Whatsapp, and Instagram, it is impossible to predict how the term could grow in the future.
 We have seen how slang like “No Big Deal” shrunk to “No biggie” and “No bigs.”
 The same should be expected for “Right now” (RN).
 It may seem ridiculous, but Gen-Zs really aren’t predictable.
+According to Merriam-Webster, texting abbreviations like these have become a recognized part of modern informal communication.

 Related: What Does NGL Mean in Text and How to Use it

-One thing you should know about abbreviations and internet slang is: that people can make any meaning they desire out of an abbreviation.
+One thing you should know about abbreviations and internet slang is that people can make any meaning they desire out of an abbreviation.
 To you “LMK” might mean Let Me Know, while the person on the other end of the chat meant Let’s Make Kids.
 Funny, right?
-Other Let Me Know is the popular meaning of LMK, you must acknowledge the fact that it is possible to make another meaning out of an abbreviation.
+While Let Me Know is the popular meaning of LMK, you must acknowledge the fact that it is possible to make another meaning out of an abbreviation.

 So context is everything, even when using RN in a seemingly casual chat.